georgeosantiago/fastagi_php/README.md

 # fastagi_php:7.3

-Fastagi server for PHP 7.3
+FastAGI for Asterisk servers in PHP 7.3

 ## Running it.